Agua de Mango (Mango Agua Fresca)

 • Garnish with some sliced or diced fruit, lime slices, or mint leaves.

-• Add ice only when you serving the mango water, if you add it to the pitcher, make sure you drink it before it dilutes.
+• Add ice only when you serving your Mexican mango drink, if you add it to the pitcher, make sure you drink it before it dilutes.

-Pouring agua de mango in a glass with ice.
+Pouring fresh agua de mango (mango agua fresca) into a glass from a pitcher.

 How To Store